MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-hide-widget.rst

     desktop.setWidget(list);
     desktop.requestShow();

-A new desktop with a widget is created, this will hide the Desktop, to go back to the first desktop you do the same process of calling requestShow from the desktop
+A new desktop with a single widget is created, hiding the original desktop.
+To go back just use requestShow on the first desktop.

 .. code-block:: java